paulwrath1223/Gerber-To-SolderMask-DXF/README.md

 ## Basically it works on my machine, email me if you really want to work on this, but I got what I needed out of it
 There are dirty tricks everywhere because Gerber is the worst.
 Basically G-Code but at home.

+## Why did I do it?
+PCBWay (not sponsored) charged me 3 times more for adding a single stencil to my order.
+This project however only cost me days of work and about 12 beers.